Enforcement of a Child Support Order

 - Passport application or renewal denial (for arrears of more than $2,500)

 The CSEU attempts to do this by working with the non-paying parent.
 If the CESU cannot obtain relief for you, it can help you file an enforcement action in court, for relief detailed below.

 What to do if you are still not being paid or you do not want to open an SCU account.

 If you are owed more than $500 in arrears, you can file an enforcement proceeding in Family Court, or an action in Supreme Court (divorce court) for enforcement against the non-paying parent.
+This is called a violation petition.
 If the court finds the non-paying parent willfully did not make the child support payments, the court can: